 Figure 3.8 displays sub-grid points and sub-grid areas, indicating the associated erosion quantities with colors.
-EFDC+ applies an assumption that the erosion rate at the sub-grid point represents the erosion amount within the surrounding sub-grid area.
-It then calculates the erosion mass E_m (g) for each sub-grid area during a sediment time step using the erosion rate (g/m2/s for the Original EFDC Sediment Transport approach or g/cm2/s for the SEDZLJ Sediment Transport approach) of each sub-grid point as follows.
+The EFDC+ propeller wash module applies an assumption that the erosion rate at the sub-grid point represents the erosion amount within the surrounding sub-grid area.
+It then calculates the erosion mass $E_m$ (g) for each sub-grid area during a sediment time step using the erosion rate (g/m/s for the Original EFDC Sediment Transport approach or g/cm/s for the SEDZLJ approach) of each sub-grid point as follows.